consensus-shipyard/consensuslab/.github/ISSUE_TEMPLATE/milestone.md

 ---

+**For work tracking purposes.**

-**Default to project issues for discussion, whenever appropriate.**
+Refer to the parent project issue for discussion and resources.

 <!--TODO-->
 <!--Assign the issue to the team-->